piche-eu/piche_qtime_releases/README.md

 The public repository, responsible for distribution artifacts for auto-update purposes to users.

-# Installation
+# Step 1 - Installation
-To install Fastforge globally
+To create a release package, you will need to use Fastforge.
+To install it, run this command

 ```
 dart pub global activate fastforge